Patola Shahis: Tang suzerainty

 In 720, the delegation of Surendrāditya (蘇麟陀逸之 (sūlíntuóyìzhī)) reached the Tang imperial court.
 He was referred to by Tang records as the king of Great Palola; however, it is unknown if Baltistan was under Gilgit rule at the time.
 The Tang emperor also granted the ruler of Cashmere, Chandrāpīḍa ("Tchen-fo-lo-pi-li"), the title of "King of Cashmere".
 By 721/722, Baltistan had come under the influence of the Tibetan Empire.

 In 721–722, the Tibetan army attempted but failed to capture Gilgit or Bruzha (Yasin valley).
 By this time, according to Tang records, the king of Little Palola was Mo-ching-mang (沒謹忙 (méijǐnmáng)).
 He had visited Tang court requesting military assistance against the Tibetans.
 Between 723 and 728, the Korean Buddhist pilgrim Hyecho passed through this area.
 He wrote:

 Of Greater Bolor, which has customs similar to Lesser Bolor, Hyecho said that they followed the Three Jewels and believed in Buddhism: "There are also monasteries and monks.
 People respect and believe in the Three Jewels.
 Eastward from here is Tibet, where there are no monasteries, and people don't believe in Buddhism.
 Because the people in Greater Bolor are "Hu" (native/ barbarian) people, they believe in Buddhism".

 Numerous ornate gilded Buddhas, often wearing elaborate crowns, are known from Gilgit at this period, which were often dedicated by local rulers.
 Among the dignitaries which have been recorded in these inscriptions are: Shri Surabi in 678 CE, Princess Devasri in 714 CE, King Nandivikramadityanandi in 715 CE.
 The figures of the kings frequently appear as donors at the base of these statues, together with identifying inscriptions.

 Tibetan suzerainty

 In 737/738, Tibetan troops under the leadership of Minister Bel Kyesang Dongtsab of Emperor Me Agtsom took control of Little Palola.
 By 747, the Tang army under the leadership of Gao Xianzhi had recaptured Little Palola.
 The Patola Shahis were then restored on the throne for some undetermined time.

 Great Palola was subsequently captured by the Tang army in 753 under the military governor Feng Changqing.
-However, by 755, due to the An Lushan rebellion, the Tang forces withdrew and was no longer able to exert influence in Central Asia and in the regions around Gilgit-Baltistan.
+However, by 755, due to the An Lushan rebellion, the Tang forces withdrew and were no longer able to exert influence in Central Asia and in the regions around Gilgit-Baltistan.
 The control of the region was left to the Tibetan Empire.
 They referred to the region as Bruzha, a toponym that is consistent with the ethnonym "Burusho" used today.
 Tibetan control of the region lasted until late-800s CE.